 The 16th International Conference on the Foundations of Digital Games (FDG) 2021 is proud to invite research contributions in the form of papers, games and demos, doctoral consortium applications, as well as panel, competition, and workshop proposals.
 We invite contributions from within and across any discipline committed to advancing knowledge on the foundations of games: computer science and engineering, humanities and social sciences, arts and design, mathematics and natural sciences.
 Papers and Games-and-Demos submissions will receive double-blind peer reviews.
 Workshops, panels, competitions, and all other submissions will be single-blind.
-All papers are guaranteed at least three reviews.
 Games and Demos are guaranteed two reviews.
 There will be no rebuttal.
-As in previous years, we aim to publish the FDG 2021 proceedings in the ACM Digital Library.
+The FDG 2021 proceedings will be published with the ACM Digital Library.
 All contributions should be submitted using EasyChair.

 THEME & VISION